 Picky eaters, unite!
 This basic guacamole recipe is great for those of us who aren't a big fan of tomatoes, onions, and/or cilantro.
 It also serves as the perfect base recipe for you to create your perfect guac with the add-ins of your choice.

 It's the perfect snack, a great appetizer or healthy dip to enjoy on Cinco de Mayo or Taco Tuesday with some tortilla chips and a margarita, or it can easily be doubled to serve a crowd!
 It's also great dolloped on top of elotes or tacos.

 Why you'll love this recipe

-- You only need 4 ingredients and 5 minutes to make this homemade guacamole, making it a great recipe for beginners.
+- You only need 4 basic ingredients and 5 minutes to make this homemade guacamole, making it a great recipe for beginners.